froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library.md

 Of course, the main reason we perform testing is to __improve and ensure the quality of a product__.
 But it is worth looking at some of the other benefits of testing specific to pattern libraries.

-### Prefer testing pattern examples over pattern instances
+### It is easier to test a pattern library than a website

 Pattern libraries provide a useful focus for cross-browser testing.
-It's much simpler and more efficient to [test canonical pattern examples]({% post_url 2015-08-01-test-your-design-system-not-your-website %}) than it is to test each instance of a pattern in use.
+It's much simpler and more efficient to [test pattern examples]({% post_url 2015-08-01-test-your-design-system-not-your-website %}) than it is to test each instance of a pattern in use on lots of different websites.

 Patterns must be adaptable to a variety of contexts, but maintain consistency and quality across those contexts.
 Design system users such as designers and developers should not be forced to create new patterns for their own special cases.
 And they should not have to fix cross-browser bugs when they adopt patterns in their own projects.